-The Hargreaves Associates design for One Island East in Hong Kong creates an urban plaza that bridges the competing open space and circulation needs of a commercial office tower with 15,000 workers with adjacent high density residential housing of 50,000 residents.
-Hargreaves Associates created a flexible program that provides a range of open space within the landscape.
+Text description provided by the architects.
+The Hargreaves Jones design for One Island East in Hong Kong creates an urban plaza that bridges the competing open space and circulation needs of a commercial office tower with 15,000 workers with adjacent high-density residential housing of 50,000 residents.
+Hargreaves Associates created a flexible program that provides a range of open spaces within the landscape.
 A plaza with artesian fountain at the base of the new office tower serves the business needs of the commercial tower, and a park-like setting with cascade fountains provides for the residents of the towers.
 Large terraces create connections between the commercial and residential towers.